 This calculation is capped at $500,000 and is subject to certain statutory factors, including but not limited to the length of the marriage, the spouse’s employability, and the standard of living that the non-paying spouse has become accustomed to during the marriage.

-Whether you are currently seeking spousal maintenance payments or you are concerned about the amount of spousal maintenance your spouse is asking for, our Staten Island spousal maintenance attorney can help.
-We have the resources and more than 60 years of combined experience you need on your side.
+Whether you are currently seeking spousal maintenance payments or you are concerned about the amount of spousal maintenance your spouse is asking for, a Staten Island spousal maintenance attorney from Casella & Casella LLP can help.
+I have the resources you need on your side.

-We work to help our clients come to an agreement about an amount of spousal support before taking this complex issue to court.
+I work to help my clients come to an agreement about an amount of spousal support before taking this complex issue to court.
 If you are unable to find a figure that works for your family, it will be put in the hands of a judge to decide.